 All Private loan borrowers must submit a Self-Certification Form to the lender, in addition to the School Certification.
 Most lenders will provide this form to borrowers.
 However, you can download a copy of the Private Loan Self Certification Form.

 This is taxable income and the student will receive a W-2 at year-end for tax return purposes.
-If the student does not have a US Social Security Number, one must be applied for upon arrival at CIM.
-There is no guarantee that award amount will be earned.

 If you have a sponsor or other aid to help pay the first year, and it is not available in subsequent years, CIM shall not be expected to make up the difference.
 Remember, the CIM Scholarship is renewable at the SAME dollar amount each year for the normal duration of the program (assuming GPA, academic and artistic progress requirements are being met).
 Newly admitted international applicants must show documentation of ability to pay prior to being confirmed as a new student and this process should be complete by the April 15 (graduate) or May 1 (undergraduate) Intent to Enroll deadlines.